GerardvSchie/komotrayV2/readme.md

-# komo*Tray*
+# komo*Tray* V2

-A system tray status indicator for the [komorebi](https://github.com/LGUG2Z/komorebi/) tiling window manager.
+komoTray provides a system tray status indicator for the [komorebi](https://github.com/LGUG2Z/komorebi/) tiling window manager.
 It shows the focused workspace and monitor and can be used to interact with komorebi.

 <img src="assets/previews/tray.png" height="48" />

+## Differences vs V1

+This repository is a fork of the original [komo\*Tray\*](https://github.com/urob/komotray), The difference being a version for AutoHotkey V2, and containing my own configuration.

+The `komorebic.lib.ahk` script is from the komorebi repository itself and we use it in the config, so if you want to extend it look there for most of the available functions
+Ofcourse a lot of thanks to the first creator for komo*Tray*!
+It saves me the overhead of remembering in which workspace I'm currently at, and having a simple entrypoint to start/stop.

 ## Status indicator